Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-02.md

 ## Modern JS

 Here is a list of common changes required by the AirBnB style guide.
-You can read thheir guide here:
+You can read their guide here:

 https://github.com/airbnb/javascript#types